Top Topham: Biography

+The Yardbirds

 In May 1963, Topham and his friend at secondary school, Chris Dreja, visited the Railway Hotel in Norbiton.
 The hotel's entertainment featured traditional jazz music in the upstairs lounge, and allowed budding musicians to play during the breaks.
 There, Dreja and Topham met singer and harmonica player Keith Relf, bassist Paul Samwell-Smith, and drummer Jim McCarty and decided to form The Yardbirds, with Topham as lead guitarist.
 Two weeks later, they played their first gig at the Eel Pie Island, supporting the Cyril Davies All-Stars.
 Two months after the formation of the Yardbirds, Giorgio Gomelsky offered them the residency at the Crawdaddy Club and became their manager.
 As the Yardbirds had to turn professional, Topham faced parental disapproval coupled with the anxiety of abandoning his art studies.
 He could not devote himself to the Yardbirds full-time and he left.
 His replacement was a fellow art student from the same secondary school, Eric Clapton.

 Topham recalled, "I was only 15 then, three or four years younger than the rest, and there was no way my parents would let me go out five or six nights a week to play music, even though I was already bringing home double what my father was earning.
 I was going on to Epsom Art School and they wanted me to take it seriously.
 Eric Clapton was the obvious person to replace me.
 Later on, I didn't regret leaving because they'd moved away from the blues music that I was interested in.
 Even if I'd stayed with them to become professional, I think I would have left later for the same reasons Eric left."